Chat With a Mormon Online

 I'm a BYU graduate in Public Relations.
 I work full time in marketing and PR.
 I'm married to the love of my life.
 I love snowboarding, playing basketball, hiking, biking, long boarding, camping, swimming, baking and challenging myself in all aspects of my life.

 I grew up in an LDS home and left the church for a few years.
 Those were some of the worst years of my life.
 I remember thinking everyday that something was missing, and I knew exactly what it was.
 It was the gospel and the companionship of the Holy Ghost.
-I returned to the church, served a mission and am about to marry the most amazing I've ever met.
+I returned to the church, served a mission and married the most amazing guy I've ever met.
 There is nothing out there in the world that is better than the gospel of Jesus Christ.

 I served a mission in Londrina, Brazil.
 I try to live my faith by being an example to others.
 I generally won't come out and say, "hey I'm LDS!"
 I want others to ask me about my faith by the way that I live.